dastolme/Lecroy/README.md

 The code in this repository is designed to interact with a Lecroy scope for data acquisition.

 - `lecroy_start.py`: Use this script in the Midas sequencer to start data taking.
 It opens the connection with the Lecroy scope, provided the IP address, and it recalls a setup, provided its path.
-Then, it sets a directory to save the outputs before disconnecting.
+Then, it sets a directory (remember to create it in advance) to save the outputs before disconnecting.
 - `lecroy_finish.py`: Use this script in the Midas sequencer to finish data taking.
 It opens the connection with the Lecroy scope in order to disable the autosave mode.

 ## Linking to Local Repository